Why have foreign funds targeted the Irish property market?

 But two big domestic policy measures have also inadvertently fashioned this dynamic.
 The first one relates to the de-risking of the banking sector.
 The National Asset Management Agency (Nama) was set up after the crash to cleanse bank balance sheets of toxic assets.
 The agency took over €74 billion of bad property loans – albeit at a massive discount – and commenced a gigantic auction to recoup its outlay on behalf of the taxpayer.

-Nama sales were facilitated by government policy, which included a capital gains tax (CGT) amnesty for investors and the introduction of new legislation setting up property reits (real estate investment trusts), which bought assets, and, of course, extremely favourable tax laws.
-Oaktree, Kennedy Wilson, Hines, Ires Reit- the latter is now the biggest landlord in the country - were among dozens of funds to partake.
+Nama sales were facilitated by government policy, which included a capital gains tax (CGT) amnesty for investors and the introduction of new legislation setting up property Reits (real estate investment trusts), which bought assets, and of course extremely favourable tax laws.
+Oaktree, Kennedy Wilson, Hines and Ires Reit (the latter is now the largest landlord in the country) were among dozens of funds to partake.

 The then Fine Gael-Labour government’s fear was that without them there would have been no buyers, property prices would fall further and banks would have to take larger write-downs on non-performing loans (NPLs), potentially requiring the State to pump in more money.